 Warning: Camping on our property is in a wild area.
 There are animals and plants that can be very dangerous to humans.
 DEET is the only effective treatment for ticks and mosquitoes and I've been active in these woods for over 30 years.
 Deep Woods Off and Tea Tree oil are necessities.
 Do not camp in the Ozarks thinking all natural bug juice will protect you.
 Have the DEET for a back-up.

-The property has not been farmed in 15 years and a lot has grown up to benefit wildlife we enjoy watching.
+The majority of the property has not been farmed in years and has grown up to benefit wildlife we enjoy watching.
 Our trail system surrounds and crosses the property to allow seclusion for the animals and viewing spaces for humans along with several great places for picking blackberries or other natural treats available for the taking.
 We are developing composting toilet houses around the camps and a shared cooking area.
 No weapons or fireworks please.
 This is a Golden Rule property.
 We ask our visitors to respect each other as well as Nature.

 Another great characteristic of Baby Bear Camp is visiting West Fork.
 This cool Ozark city is a short walk to a variety of restaurants, weekend music venues, an excellent grocery store, farmers market, beautiful city parks and some really nice people in a town with a funky vibe.